microsoft871/amazon-mws/README.md

-# amazon-mws
+# amazon-AWS
-Tiny library for interacting with the Amazon MWS API
+A tiny library for interacting with the Amazon MWS API

 ## Installation
 `$ npm install amazon-mws-node`